Hawwah (Gain EP): Background

 After many reports of her home group's comeback in 2015, it was announced on February 26, 2015, that Gain would be releasing her fourth solo mini-album entitled Hawwah, which would be released in the middle of March.
 Through a modernized reinterpretation of Hawwah, the first woman created by God (Yahweh, the God of Israel), the album was expected to present unconventional music and concept.

 The Bible-inspired album's release date was confirmed to be March 12, 2015.
 According to APOP Entertainment, Gain's agency, the EP would be promoted by two lead singles, and released digitally at 12:00 am KST on the aforementioned day.

 Composition

 Hawwah was executive produced by Jo Young-cheol, while composer Lee Min-soo co-produced the album and lyricist Kim Eana participated as a lyric producer.
 Various male musicians collaborated with Gain for the album; Jay Park (featured artist and lyricist, "Apple"), Dok2 (featured artist and lyricist, "Free Will"), Mad Clown (lyricist, "Guilty") and Wheesung (lyricist, "Free Will"), while previous producers, such as KZ and east4A also participated in producing the songs.
 Due to her being an atheist, Gain understood the album's concept as a story, while expressing the album is "not easy to enjoy for a pop audience".

 The album takes influences from mostly dance music and R&B, white interpolating elements from electronic, jazz and bossa nova.
 Featuring a lot of genres and moods, its content was described as a Biblical portrayal of Eve with emphasis on temptation, duality and self-confiding.
+Notably, the EP's release date coincides with Genesis 3:12, in which, after having eaten the "forbidden fruit", Adam blames Eve, for she had given him the fruit.